Multiple sclerosis (MS) is a chronic autoimmune disorder that affects the optic nerves, spinal cord, and brain.

 Common early symptoms of PPMS include weakness in the legs and problems with walking.
 These symptoms typically get worse over a period of two years.

-PPMS affects people differently, but typical symptoms include:
+PPMS affects people differently, but other symptoms typical of the condition include:

 - stiffness in the legs